 Exoneration of the wrongfully convicted, reintegration of the exonerated into society, and system reforms for the prevention of future wrongful convictions

 Mr. Martinez was sentenced to life imprisonment for the murder of Timothy Walker, despite the absence of DNA confirmation, forensics, eyewitnesses, or physical evidence to directly connect him to the crime.
 Prior to his conviction in April 2013, Mr. Martinez was a college student who had never been in trouble with the law.
 Click here to sign the Petition.

-Mr. Yarde was sentenced to 15 to life imprisonment for a crime he didn't commit.
+Mr. Yarde was sentenced to 15 to life imprisonment for a crime he didn’t commit.
 David has overwhelming evidence proving his innocence, including three expert witness reports showing definitive proof of innocence.
-In 2017, the first forensics expert reviewed the conviction in David's case and came to the conclusion that it was impossible for David to have shot the victim.
-Click name above to read the Press Release.
+In 2017, the first forensics expert reviewed the conviction in David’s case and came to the conclusion that it was impossible for David to have shot the victim.
+Click here to read the News Publication.

 “Thank you for the opportunity to host a powerful, eye-opening documentary highlighting the issue of wrongful conviction, racism and abuse of authority in our criminal law system.
 This film should spur us into action to really impact the lives of our youth and prevent them from being a victim of wrongful incarceration, as well as be an advocate for somebody today.”